-We have considered performance materiality at a level of 65% of materiality for Howden Joinery Group Plc Group financial statements as a whole to be appropriate.
+We have considered performance materiality at a level of 75% (FY22: 65%) of materiality for Howden Joinery Group Plc Group financial statements as a whole to be appropriate.

-The Parent Company performance materiality was set at £7.8m, which equates to 65% of materiality for the Parent Company financial statements as a whole.
+The Parent Company performance materiality was set at £7.4m (FY22: £7.8m), which equates to 75% (FY22: 65%) of materiality for the Parent Company financial statements as a whole.

-We applied this percentage in our determination of performance materiality based on an increased aggregation risk, having considered our risk assessment of the entity's control environment.
+We applied this percentage in our determination of performance materiality because we did not identify any factors indicating an elevated level of risk in 2023 following our reassessment of aggregation risk.

-£0.95m

-Audit misstatement posting threshold
+£0.9m (FY22: £1.0m) Audit misstatement posting threshold

-grounds.

 This is the amount below which identified misstatements are considered to be clearly trivial from a quantitative point of view.
-We may become aware of misstatements below this threshold which could alter the nature, timing and scope of our audit procedures, for example if we identify smaller misstatements which are indicators of fraud.
+We may become aware of misstatements below this threshold which could alter the nature, timing and scope of our gudit procedures, for example if we identify smaller misstatements which are indicators of fraud.